AlbertoRodriguez4/AlbertoRodriguez4/README.md

 <p>· Others: RESTful APIs, Agile methodologies, and best development practices</p>

 🚀 My Approach:
-  I consider myself a dedicated and hardworking developer who always gives 100% in every project.
+  <p>I consider myself a dedicated and hardworking developer who always gives 100% in every project.
 My curiosity and eagerness to learn drive me to constantly explore new technologies and improve my skills.
-I believe    that clean code, scalability, and maintainability are key to building great software.
+I believe    that clean code, scalability, and maintainability are key to building great software.</p>

 🌱 What I'm Currently Doing:
 <p>· Studying Web Application Development to further enhance my knowledge.</p>